TACTICS OF TREATMENT OF ACUTE PANCREATITIS WITH PANCREATIC FISTULAS AND PSEUDOCYSTS IN CHILDREN

 Email: noemail@neicon.ru

-A. Ye.
-Mashkov
+A. Mashkov

 Moscow Regional Science and Research Institute named after M.F.
 Vladimirskiy (MONIKI)